LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 3.46.4
+*Released*: 28 May 2024
+- Issue 50354: LKSM: Include indicator of unavailable file in apps

 ### version 3.46.3
 *Released*: 21 May 2024
 - Fix Issue 50455